awaik/flutter_instagram_stories/README.md

 Plugin can be used in any app for displaying news, educational content and etc. [Look the sample app here](https://github.com/awaik/flutter_instagram_stories/blob/master/example/lib/main.dart).

-*Note*: This plugin is under ative development, and there are some known bugs and a lot of features to implement.
+*Note*: This plugin is under active development, and there are some known bugs and a lot of features to implement.
 Please, add issues or feature requests here: [issue](https://github.com/awaik/flutter_instagram_stories/issues)